ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/IteratingGenomeAssemblyWithReadFiltration.md

-# Here is how to iterate a long read assembly to get higher contiguity.
+#Iterate a long read assembly to get higher contiguity by eliminating contaminant reads.

 Have you ever wanted to figure out which reads are the most useful for creating a more contiguous assembly?
-Here I assemble a nematode genome, assess contamination using Blobtools2, extract non-contaminant reads, and reassemble This is probably only feasible for smaller genomes <1Gbp
+Here I assemble a nematode genome, assess contamination using Blobtools2, extract non-contaminant reads, and reassemble.

 ### Dependencies